 This precaution is in order to reduce the risk of frozen carburetor(s) which may lead, in certain cases, to high fuel consumption or severe damage to engine.

-IMPORTANT: Use only methyl hydrate free gas line antifreeze, Kleen-Flo or equivalent.
+IMPORTANT: Use only methyl hydrate free gas line antifreeze.

 Recommended Oil

 CAUTION: Use only oil that flows at - 40°C (- 40°F).
 Do not mismatch oil reservoir cap with fuel tank cap.
 Oil reservoir cap is identified OIL.